-The MY 2017 and beyond final rule, which was issued in 2012, established detailed and comprehensive regulatory provisions for compliance and enforcement under the CAFE and CO2 emissions standards programs.
+The MY 2017 and beyond final rule, which was issued in 2012, established detailed and comprehensive regulatory provisions for compliance and enforcement under the CAFE and GHG emissions standards programs.
 In the SAFE Vehicles Final Rule, NHTSA and EPA made minor modifications to these provisions, as they would apply for model years beyond MY 2020.
 These changes are described in Section IX of the SAFE Vehicles Final Rule preamble.
-NHTSA's current compliance and enforcement program is described in Section VII of the MY 2024-2026 CAFE Final Rule.42 NHTSA is proposing the following minor change to the CAFE standards compliance and enforcement provisions, which is described in detail in Section VI of the NPRM preamble.
+NHTSA's current compliance and enforcement program is described in Section VII of the MY 2024-2026 CAFE Final Rule.46 NHTSA is making the following minor change to the CAFE standards compliance and enforcement provisions, which is described in Section VII of the final rule preamble.

-Requirement to respond to requests for information regarding off-cycle requests within 60 days for LD vehicles for MYs 2025 and 2026.
+• Requirement to respond to requests for information regarding off-cycle requests within 60 days for LD vehicles for MYs 2025 and 2026.